 Big improvements in survival rates

-Fishermen in Olhão are using are modified slipping technique that greatly improves the survival of the bycatch.
+Fishermen in Olhão are using a modified slipping technique that greatly improves the survival of the bycatch.

 “The sardines are able to escape without the stress of having to jump the floating line, or having the net weight over them.
 They escape alive and healthy.”